isw-kudos/kudos-docs/docs/boards/msgraph/index.md

-Kudos Boards offers extensions for integrating with your Microsoft product
+Huddo Boards offers extensions for integrating with your Microsoft product

 ## [Custom Tile](/boards/msgraph/custom-tiles/)